Nancy Lieberman Award

-The Nancy Lieberman Award, named for Basketball Hall of Fame legend Nancy Lieberman is given to the nation's top collegiate point guard in women's Division I basketball.
+The Nancy Lieberman Award, named for Basketball Hall of Famer Nancy Lieberman is given to the nation's top collegiate point guard in women's Division I basketball.
 Sue Bird won the inaugural award in 2000, and later became the first of only three players to have won three Lieberman Awards.
 Paige Bueckers is the first freshman (first-year player) to win the award in 2021, and only three players have won as sophomores (second-year players)—Bird in 2000 and the other two three-time winners, Sabrina Ionescu in 2018 and Caitlin Clark in 2022.

 The award is given to a player who exemplifies "the floor leadership, play-making and ball-handling skills that personified Nancy Lieberman during her career".
 Originally, voting was performed exclusively by sportswriters.
 The announcement of the winner has coincided with the Final Four weekend, with an award ceremony the following Wednesday which was hosted by the Detroit Rotary Club at the Detroit Athletic Club through 2013.
 The award was given annually by the Rotary Club of Detroit in the Award's first 14 years.
 Beginning with the 2014 award to Odyssey Sims of Baylor University, the Nancy Lieberman Award has been presented by the Naismith Memorial Basketball Hall of Fame as part of the Final Four proceedings, and is now presented at the annual convention of the Women's Basketball Coaches Association (WBCA).

 The 2017–18 season started a new era for the award.
 Since that season, the WBCA has partnered with the Naismith Hall in the presentation of the award.
 The two bodies also incorporated the Lieberman Award into a new set of awards known as the "Naismith Starting Five", presented at the WBCA convention (except in 2020, when the convention was not held due to the COVID-19 pandemic) to players at each of the five traditional basketball positions.
 These awards parallel a previously existing set of men's basketball positional awards also presented by the Hall.
 The other four are: